deepakhj/cadent/docs/writers.md

 ### Cassandra + Table Per Resolution

-If in the Options for the writres you specify `table_per_resolution` then we adopt the same model that we do for MySQL
+If in the Options for the writes you specify `table_per_resolution` then we adopt the same model that we do for MySQL.

-Namly things expect a table names `{metric_table}_{resolution in seconds}s` for each resolution.
+Things expect a table names `{metric_table}_{resolution in seconds}s` for each resolution.
 Like so

     metric_1s
     metric_10s